FAQ’s

 What happens if you’re working?

 - If you book work, fantastic!
 We want all of our students to work.
 If you are released in time for class, then you would come to class.
-If you book work that may result in you being late, inform your stage manager (in scene study) or your AD (in PDP).
-Even if you are not sure if you will be late, it’s better to over-communicate and inform your class contact that you may be late or absent.
-For scene study, if you book work that will have you out of class for longer than 4 weeks (the length of a finance cycle), then you would submit a Leave of Absence (LOA) Request.
+If you book work that may result in you being late, inform your stage manager.
+Even if you are not sure if you will be late, it’s better to over-communicate.
+If you book work that will have you out of class longer than 4 weeks, then we would implement our Leave of Absence (LOA) policy.

-How do you enroll to take class at the RLS?
+How do you enroll to take class at RLS?

 The enrollment process starts with interviewing with one of the members of senior management.
 While auditions can (sometimes) gauge a person’s talent, they do little to showcase the person.
 So, we interview potential students rather than audition.
 During the interview, we aim to learn about you and your journey and what you are looking for (which helps to determine the best course).
 The interviewer will inform you of the best classes, prices, and policies.
 If you agree, then enrollment proceeds with paperwork and payment.
 Your start date is also discussed during the interview and a final email will come from the Registration department letting you know what is required for your first day.